nadduli/alx-system_engineering-devops/0x02-shell_redirections/README.md

-esreveR is  a script that reverse its input. users_and_homes is a script that displays all users and their home directories, sorted by users. command that finds all empty files and directories in the current directory and all sub-directories.
+esreveR is  a script that reverse its input. users_and_homes is a script that displays all users and their home directories, sorted by users. command that finds all empty files and directories in the current directory and all sub-directories. a script that lists all the files with a .gif extension in the current directory and all its sub-directories.